openwallet-foundation/tac/docs/governance/paid-tooling-policy.md

 # Paid Tooling Policy

 OpenWallet Foundation (OWF) provides a number of paid developer tools for projects.
 Below, we list the ones that our projects currently have access to and are supported by the OWF staff.
-We emphasize that just because a tool is not on this list does not mean projects cannot use it; it just means that the project maintainers will have to (mostly) support it themselves and even pay for the tooling.
+We emphasize that just because a tool is not on this list does not mean projects cannot use it; it just means that the project maintainers may have to support it themselves and may need to pay for the tooling.
+The Governing Board has final say over the budget for tooling and its support.

 OWF recommends the following tools that should be optimal for most projects: